blockbridge/blockbridge-kb/guide/openstack/index.md

 2. Configure and your Blockbridge installation to permit the driver to connect.
 3. Configure the Blockbridge volume type in OpenStack.

-Many of these topics have more information available by selecting the information **&#9432;** links next to items where they appear.
+Some of these topics have more information available by selecting the information **&#9432;** links next to items where they appear.